Installation of SDK on Linux Ubuntu

 CPU: must support AVX2

-For Windows, see the page SDK installation on Windows.
-For other operating systems and architectures, you must clone our open source project OpenEB and contact us if you run into compatibility issues.
+To install the SDK on Windows, see the page SDK installation on Windows.
+For other operating systems and architectures, you must install the SDK from source or clone our open source project OpenEB and contact us if you run into compatibility issues.

 Note